PVSwim/GitHUBEducation/Readme.md

-# Remote repository for semenary #3
+# Remote repository for seminar #3

 changing from my local repository